GeorgeGitHubbins/MScThesis-Extracting-InformalRules-from-Surveys/README.md

 ### Conclusion
-This project seeks to address the gap in standardized methodologies for extracting social structures from survey questionnaire data on climate adaptation behavior.
-By leveraging IG concepts and data analytics, the aim is to provide actionable insights for policymakers and researchers in climate resilience efforts.
-The developed method will facilitate a deeper understanding of the norms and shared strategies that underpin community responses to climate change, ultimately supporting more effective and informed policy decisions.
+This project seeks to address the gap in standardized methodologies for extracting social structures from survey data.
+By leveraging IG concepts and data analytics, the aim is to provide actionable insights for policymakers and researchers.
+The developed method will facilitate a deeper understanding of the norms and shared strategies that underpin community responses, ultimately supporting more effective and informed policy decisions.